Back

 · How to apply quality control in their making skills

 Students will be introduced to developing their workshop practical making skills using metal.
-They will be using specific tools and equipment to make their tea light holder.
+They will be using specific tools and equipment to make their phone holder.

 Students will learn about: